team-charls/netpbm-wic-codec/default.ruleset.md

 **Rationale**: Prefast attributes (\_In_, etc.) are better than gsl::not_null.

 - C26435: Function '' should specify exactly one of 'virtual', 'override', or 'final' (c.128).
-**Rationale**: False warning in Visual Studio 2019 Version 16.10.0 Preview 2.0.
+**Rationale**: False warning in Visual Studio 2022 Version 17.5.0 Preview 1.0.

 - C26446: Prefer to use gsl::at() instead of unchecked subscript operator.
 **Rationale**: gsl:at() cannot be used as gsl project is by design not included.
 MSVC STL in debug mode already checks access.

-- C26459: You called an STL function 'std::transform' with a raw pointer parameter.
-Consider wrapping your range in a gsl::span and pass as a span iterator (stl.1)
-**Rationale**: gsl:span() cannot be used.
-Update to std:span when available (C++20).

 - C26466: Don't use static_cast downcasts.
 A cast from a polymorphic type should use dynamic_cast.
 **Rationale**: not using RTTI to support dynamic_cast.

 - C26472: Don't use static_cast for arithmetic conversions
 **Rationale**: can only be solved with gsl::narrow_cast

-- C26474: No implicit cast
-**Rationale**: false warnings (VS 2019 16.8.0 Preview 3)

 - C26481: Do not pass an array as a single pointer.
 **Rationale**: gsl::span is not available.